The Small Business Restructure Regime

 What is the SBR regime?

-Introduced in Jan 2020, the regime was designed to give business owners a way to restructure debts whilst remaining in control of the business (rather than having to liquidate).
+Introduced in Jan 2020, the SBR regime was designed to give business owners a way to restructure debts whilst remaining in control of the business (rather than having to liquidate).
 The reforms came into action last year – well timed with the amount of small businesses struggling to meet various payments on the back of covid.
 Industries like hospitality and gyms were particularly hard hit, or those that were impacted on rising costs of materials and other companies not paying their bills.
 The onflow effect was enormous.

 - Remain in control of the business and continue to be the decision maker

-- Continue trading
+- Continue trading while addressing their debts

 - Pay your debt off over a period of time